Updated: Feb 7

 This!
 Ah, this is comfort, solace, and trepidation all in one.
 The empty hall prior to setup and performance.
 This and nature are my happy places and my creative spaces.
 This is where I want to be constantly.
 This is what's in my head when I create.

-I simply need to be alone and in a quiet space.
+Those are the moments that I simply need to be alone and in a quiet space.

 This is the dichotomy of an artist: commenting on life all around us by withdrawing from it in order to accomplish the artistic goal.